Nice to meet you.

 SolarWinds Service Desk

 Pricing is another factor to consider.
 SolarWinds delivers robust capabilities, but as the number of users and features scales up, so does the cost.
-Many G2 reviewers have also highlighted this, noting that while the platform is feature-rich, the investment can become substantial for growing organizations.
+Many G2 reviewers have highlighted this, noting that while the platform is feature-rich, the investment can become substantial for growing organizations.

 What I like about SolarWinds Service Desk: